jdimauro/witch-lights/notes/2018-06-27 work diary - mystery crash.md

 		My guess at free mem: 94492

 		Loop Count: 0

+So this is the first time running through the loop, *before* the test sprites have been created.

 		Dynamic ram used: 1380
 		Program static ram used 7404
 		Stack ram used 104